Going There #7: The Magic of Zambujal

 We exchanged contact information and they invited me to write and ask if I have any questions.
 When I did write to thank them they wrote me back and repeated that kind offer.
 I was thrilled.
 I gained so much in that time with them, between the feel of the place and the discussion of where my story fit in.
 But their warmth surrounded me as well.
 I felt a little sorry my Iberians were the bad guys, although Fábio laughed about that, and I assured them there would be good people there too.

-The last picture shows Sónia looking across the walls to the hilly countryside below–and my taxi waiting.
+The last picture on the site shows Sónia looking across the walls to the hilly countryside below–and my taxi waiting.
 Fábio said you could see the ocean from there on a clear day.
 At the time of my story the sea filled one of the valleys and formed a narrow bay that came close to Zambujal, where it might have offered shelter for ships.

 I apologized to the taxi driver for my long stay and promised I would pay more than we agreed.
 The numbers had ticked up on his meter.
 Although he didn’t speak English, he understood.
 Back in Torres Vedras we settled on a price that made us both happy.
 It had been worth every euro.